The Ndebeles are an ethnic group in southern Africa that are particularly popular for their artwork.

 The Ndebeles are popular for their house paintings which are precise and perfectly done.
 This form of artwork is said to have begun in the aftermath of the Boer war, which saw the Dutch-speaking settlers win.

 The Boers saw it as a decorative art instead of a secret way of communicating and therefore allowed it to foster.
 These paintings were primarily carried out by women and passed on to their daughters.
+The paintings which featured straight edges and symmetry were done by hand without the help of rulers and squares.

-They are also known for making sculpted figurines, pottery, beadwork, woven mat, and so on.
+The Ndebele women are also known for making sculpted figurines, pottery, beadwork, woven mat, and so on.

 Did You Know?